jredondoh/HoldableERC20/README.md

 Test correctness must be ensured via output tests inspection for timing constraints.
 It would be easy to use a testing tool to generate input and check the backend output.

 ## Overall thoughts ##
 I have tried to follow style guidelines for both Solidity, JavaScript and Python code (PEP8 in this case) but it has not been enforced for timing constraints.

 Doxygen style comments have been provided in order to make the documentation generation as automatic as possible.

+In Solidity, OpenZeppelin SafeMath library is used in order to ensure mathematical operations are secure.

 ## Improvements ##
 Implement database service for storing users and bets information